How to Stop Your Spouse From Bringing Up the Past

 Therefore, although you may choose not to talk about the past incident, you can validate how the person feels about it.
 Recognize they are feeling hurt, betrayed, upset, or sad.

 Solving problems becomes much easier when both partners feel recognized.
 Add to that the fact that constructively managing conflicts is one of the key variables to a happy and long marriage.
-Give yourself the motivation to keep improving communication skills, including validating emotions.
+Give yourself the motivation to keep improving your communication skills, including validating emotions.

-Whatever is the case, it’s important to address the root causes if you want to have a happy and long-lasting relationship.
+Whatever the case, it’s important to address the root causes if you want to have a happy and long-lasting relationship.

 Bringing up the past can bring up a lot of hurts too, but won’t solve the problem.
 Talk to your partner and try to address it.
 If it persists, you can always find a counselor to help you deal with it in a more productive way.